BetoBob/wargames/Bandit/README.md

 closed
 ```

+My solution works great!
+But as a follow-up I decided to see what other people did for solutions, and it turns out `ncat` does have an `--ssl` flag that can be used.
+This was what was used in [HackerSploit's walkthrough](https://youtu.be/q1c8yiMu_24).

+### SSL Explanation

 A brief description of OpenSSL from the man pages:

 > OpenSSL is a cryptography toolkit implementing the Secure Sockets Layer (SSL v2/v3) and Transport Layer Security (TLS v1) network protocols and related cryptography standards required by them.
 The openssl program is a command line tool for using the various cryptography functions of OpenSSL's crypto library from the shell.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rROgWTfA5qE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 According to the video above, SSL is what makes the 's' in `https` secure. `https` is secure in two ways: